Security-Onion-Solutions/securityonion/README.md

 See the [FAQ](https://github.com/Security-Onion-Solutions/securityonion-saltstack/wiki/FAQ) on the Hybrid Hunter wiki.

 ### Feedback
-If you have questions, problems, or other feedback regarding Hybrid Hunter, please post to our subreddit and prefix the title with **[Hybrid Hunter]**: https://www.reddit.com/r/securityonion/
+If you have questions, problems, or other feedback regarding Hybrid Hunter, please post to our subreddit and prefix the title with **[Hybrid Hunter]**:<br>
+https://www.reddit.com/r/securityonion/